Arizona State University researchers use Advanced Photon Source to illuminate origin of mysterious deep-Earth structures

 Argonne teams with U.S. Department of Defense and Duke Energy to monitor birds around solar facilities

-A U.S. Department of Energy (DOE) study estimates that solar energy must increase by 10 times to meet the U.S. decarbonization goal by the start of the next decade.
+A DOE study estimates that solar energy must increase by 10 times to meet the U.S. decarbonization goal by the start of the next decade.
 Bird fatalities surrounding solar energy facilities have become a concern, as current monitoring methods do not provide sufficient information.

 Researchers in DOE’s Argonne National Laboratory’s Environmental Science division are partnering with Duke Energy and U.S. Department of Defense’s Partners in Flight/Luke Air Force Base (AFB) to develop a much-needed bird monitoring technology to investigate the impacts of solar energy facilities on bird populations.
 The project is funded by the DOE Solar Energy Technologies Office.